eqcorrscan/EQcorrscan/README.md

 This will not try to upgrade your dependencies, which is not needed for 0.0.7.

+If you want to be kept informed about releases, bug-tracking and enhancements without having to keep looking on github, subscribe to our [google group](https://groups.google.com/forum/#!forum/eqcorrscan-users).

 You will likely need sudo permissions to run this command.
 This installation method is quite new to the package (as of v0.0.4), so there are some things that are changing in the install process at the moment.
 This should be smoothed out